-Taking acetaminophen and butalbital with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Bupap with other drugs that slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Other drugs may interact with acetaminophen and butalbital, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Bupap, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Bupap (acetaminophen / butalbital)